Sentence (linguistics)

-In linguistics and grammar, a sentence is a linguistic expression, such as the English example "The quick brown fox jumps over the lazy dog."
-In traditional grammar, it is typically defined as a string of words that expresses a complete thought, or as a unit consisting of a subject and predicate.
+In linguistics and grammar, a sentence is a linguistic expression, such as the English example "The quick brown fox jumps over the lazy dog" (a pangram).
+In traditional grammar, it is typically defined as a string of words that expresses a thought, or as a unit consisting of a subject and predicate.
 In non-functional linguistics it is typically defined as a maximal unit of syntactic structure such as a constituent.
 In functional linguistics, it is defined as a unit of written texts delimited by graphological features such as upper-case letters and markers such as periods, question marks, and exclamation marks.
 This notion contrasts with a curve, which is delimited by phonologic features such as pitch and loudness and markers such as pauses; and with a clause, which is a sequence of words that represents some process going on throughout time.

 A sentence can include words grouped meaningfully to express a statement, question, exclamation, request, command, or suggestion.